 Plumber terms every Homeowner should know

 Plumber terms can be confusing to many property owners.
-However, having some understanding of these and the associated concepts will help you maintain your home’s plumbing better and even gain insights into the various tasks that plumbers do.
+Having some understanding of these and the associated concepts will help you maintain your home’s plumbing better.
+It can even help you gain insight into the various tasks that plumbers do.
 Here are the ABCs of plumbing that you need to know.

 This system’s primary purpose is to boost the efficiency of a septic tank in catching/collecting solid waste.

-Also known as baggles, aerators are used to mix both air and water in a faucet in order to reduce splashing.
+Also known as baggles, aerators are used to mix both air and water in a faucet to reduce splashing.

 This refers to the side of the bathtub that goes from the floor to the top rim.